The spirit of Mrs. JP Speed is pleased with the pristine state of

 Piano music has been faintly heard, wafting all over the mansion, coming from an unknown source.

-Harriet seems to be pleased with the pristine state of her mansion, and still enjoys not only its ambiance & beauty, but also her beloved music room and piano!
+Harriet seems to be pleased with the pristine state of her mansion, and still enjoys not only its ambiance and beauty, but also her beloved music room and piano!

 While no official paranormal investigations have been conducted here, author David Domine has gathered some witness reports, which can be found in his wonderful book, Phantoms of Old Louisville.